What is a Thingery?

 How does a Thingery work?

-Once someone has registered to become a member of a Thingery, they will receive a four digit personal access code which grants them access to the container.
-The containers are self-service, so member can access the containers seven days a week from 8:00 AM - 9:00 PM.
+Once someone has registered to become a member of a Thingery, they receive a personal access code which grants them access to the container.
+The containers are self-service, so member can access the containers seven days a week from 7:00 AM - 9:00 PM.

-Each Thingery is a non-profit co-operative.
-Members pay a lifetime membership fee of $50 and then a subsequent annual fee of $29/year.
+The Thingery is a non-profit co-operative.
+Members pay a lifetime membership fee of $10 and then a subsequent annual fee of $29/year.
 Per use charges for items also apply.
 For more information on the process, click on the picture below.

 Where are Thingeries located?